 Hazards of feeding your dog tangerines

-> If your dog is living the tangerine dream and neither of you want it to end the consider the high calories and sugar they contained which can cause insulin spikes, as well as potential digestion problems from the rind and seeds if there are any.
+If your dog is living the tangerine dream and neither of you wants it to end consider the high calories and sugar they contained which can cause insulin spikes, as well as potential digestion problems from the rind and seeds if there are any.

-> Heart disease and diabetes are also genuine concerns for dogs who are regularly fed high sugar foods.
-Dog’s diets are designed to be almost entirely meat and any nutrients, vitamins and minerals they don’t get from meat they can usual make themselves – this rings true for vitamin c which is in abundance in tangerines.
+Heart disease and diabetes are also genuine concerns for dogs who are regularly fed high sugar foods like tangerines.
+Dog’s diets are designed to be almost entirely meat and any nutrients, vitamins and minerals they don’t get from the meat they can usually make themselves.

-> I’ve already fed my dog tangerines, what should I do?
+I’ve already fed my dog tangerines, what should I do?

 If you’re reading this and you have already fed your dog a tangerine then doesn’t worry – tangerines are not toxic to pooches like chocolate is etc. Tangerines just aren’t very healthy or necessary for dogs rather than dangerous.

 We wouldn’t recommend continuing to feed your dog tangerines, however as there are much better alternatives out there whether it’s for a nice treat or a change for your pup.